dylan-lang/opendylan/README.rst

 Go to admin\\builds and do a::

-  build-release.bat <target-dir> /source <git-checkout>\sources /internal /target internal-release
+  build-release.bat <target-dir> /source <git-checkout>\sources /external

-This will do a multi-stage bootstrap, in the end there will be a complete IDE in <target-dir>.
+This will do a 4-stage bootstrap, in the end there will be a complete IDE in <target-dir>.

 [TODO: make the instructions about how to build an installer more comprehensible]